 When you cut the hair closer to the skin it takes the hair longer to grow above the skin, allowing you to enjoy smooth skin for a longer period of time.

 – Requires less time and effort:

-When moving the blade against the grain you can get all the hair in the first pass so you don’t have to make multiple passes of the blade in order to remove hairs.
+When moving the blade against the grain, you can get all the hair in the first pass, so you don’t have to make multiple passes of the blade in order to remove hair.
 This reduces the time it takes for you to shave significantly.

 ● Cons of shaving against the grain

 – Skin irritation:

 As we mentioned earlier, shaving against the grain cuts the hair very close to the skin, which eventually results in ingrown hairs since the hair can get bent backward when the blade pulls them, and when the hairs start to grow back again, they end up growing into the skin instead of growing outwards.